Amanda Pantaleon, LMFT - Therapist at Grow Therapy

 In our first session we will start with introductions, review what therapy is and isn't, and then explore the specific challenges you are facing.
 This will support us in working together to create clear goals/objectives and identify which modalities to utilize in your services.

-I believe in treating everyone with respect, sensitivity, and compassion, and believe that anyone has the capacity for change, healing and growth if they are open and willing, I can be here to guide you along the way or simply be your sounding board.
+I believe in treating everyone with respect, sensitivity, and compassion, and believe that anyone has the capacity for change, healing and growth if they are open and willing.
+I can be here to guide you along the way or simply be your sounding board.

 About Amanda Pantaleon

-AnxietyDepressionTrauma and PTSDAnger ManagementAutismGrief
+AnxietyDepressionTrauma and PTSDAnger ManagementGrief

 Serves ages